The 15 Most Essential Food Experiences in Atlanta

 Revolution Doughnuts produces the city’s top doughnuts all year long, but their peach sliders are a must.
 What better way to make the most of our state fruit than by putting them in sugar-dusted fried dough?
-There’s a catch, though: These are only available during peach season (summertime).
-So get them while they’re hot.
+There’s a catch, though: These are only available during peach season, so get them while they’re hot.